 The whole world, being under the present sun of vanity, is suffering in some way or other.
 Some may even suffer in upholding some principle of justice, while others may suffer in promoting forms of unrighteousness.
 Some may expect that when one becomes a Christian, that one should be removed from the suffering in the world.
 Jesus, however, tells us that any who follow him are called upon to suffer in his name.
 The Christian will be persecuted in some way above what is common to mankind, if he is actively serving the Lord Jesus.
 Through our sufferings, our faith is being brought to perfection.

 Present sufferings also help prepare those being called for the work of ahead.
-We know Jesus suffered, and that he shared in man's infirmities, so that "he might become a merciful and faithful high priest in things pertaining to God," so we also should learn from our own suffering how to become merciful and faithful as our savior.
+We know Jesus suffered, and that he shared in man's infirmities, so that "he might become a merciful and faithful high priest in things pertaining to God," so we also should learn from our own sufferings how to become merciful and faithful as our savior.
 This will make us more fit for whatever role God has for us in the Kingdom Age of bringing mankind back into harmony with God.